Musick to Insult Your Intelligence By

-Musick to Insult Your Intelligence By is a Green Jellÿ album, originally scheduled to be released on September 29, 2009.
-The release date was pushed back to October 13, 2009.
-It is the fifth LP the band has released, and their first studio album in 15 years since the release of 333 in 1994.
-It was released through Rotten Records, as Green Jellÿ's original distributor, Zoo Entertainment, folded in 1997.
-Green Jellÿ founder Bill Manspeaker and most of the original line up from Cereal Killer and 333 perform on this album.
-It was originally recorded in 1995.
+Musick to Insult Your Intelligence By is the third studio album by American comedy rock band Green Jellÿ.
+It was released on October 13, 2009, through Rotten Records.
+The album was originally recorded in 1995, though ultimately would not be released until after Green Jellÿ reunited in 2008.
+It was initially scheduled to be released on September 29, 2009, though was pushed back to October 13.
+It is the band's first LP in 15 years following 333 (1994), and was released on Rotten as Green Jellÿ's original distributor, Zoo Entertainment, folded in 1997.
+Green Jellÿ founder Bill Manspeaker and most of the original lineup from Cereal Killer and 333 perform on this album.